prakhar7824/MultiBoard-Jobs/frontend/README.md

-# FindJobs2 Frontend
+# MultiBoard Jobs Frontend

-A modern React-based frontend for the FindJobs2 job scraper application.
+A modern React-based frontend for the MultiBoard Jobs job scraper application.

 ## Features